yootech123/CYBERSECURITY-ETHICALHACKING/README.md

 **TASK DESCRIPTION OF TASK1**

-# File Integrity Monitoring Script: A Detailed Overview

-# In the realm of cybersecurity, ensuring the integrity of files is paramount.
-The provided Python script serves as a basic file integrity monitoring tool, utilizing the SHA-256 hashing algorithm to detect changes in a specified file.
-This script is particularly useful for system administrators and security professionals who need to monitor critical files for unauthorized modifications, deletions, or corruptions.
+The provided Python script is a simple yet effective tool for monitoring file integrity by calculating and comparing hash values.
+File integrity checking is crucial in various applications, such as ensuring that configuration files remain unchanged, verifying the authenticity of downloaded files, and detecting unauthorized modifications to sensitive data.
+This script leverages the SHA-256 hashing algorithm, which is widely recognized for its security and reliability.

-Key Components of the Script
+### Overview of the Script

-  #  Hash Calculation:
-    The script begins with the calculate_file_hash function, which computes the SHA-256 hash of a given file.
-This function opens the file in binary mode and reads it in chunks of 4096 bytes to efficiently handle large files.
-The use of SHA-256 ensures a high level of security, as it produces a unique hash value for each unique file content.
-If the file is not found or an error occurs during reading, the function gracefully handles exceptions and returns None.

-   # Monitoring Functionality:
-    The monitor_file function is the core of the script.
-It initiates the monitoring process by calculating the initial hash of the specified file.
-The function then enters an infinite loop, where it periodically checks the file for changes based on a defined interval (defaulting to 5 seconds).
-This interval can be adjusted to suit the user’s needs, allowing for more or less frequent checks depending on the criticality of the file being monitored.

-     # Change Detection:
-    Within the loop, the script recalculates the file's hash and compares it to the previously stored hash.
-If a discrepancy is detected, the script alerts the user, indicating that the file has changed.
-It provides both the old and new hash values, allowing the user to understand the extent of the change.
-If no changes are detected, the script simply informs the user that the file remains unchanged.
+The script begins by importing necessary libraries: `hashlib` for hashing, `os` for file operations, and `time` for implementing delays in monitoring.
+The core functionality revolves around three main functions: `calculate_hash`, `save_hash`, and `load_hash`, along with the `monitor_file` function that orchestrates the monitoring process.

+1. **Calculating the Hash**: The `calculate_hash` function takes a file path as input and computes its SHA-256 hash.
+It reads the file in binary mode and processes it in chunks to handle large files efficiently.
+This approach minimizes memory usage, making the script suitable for files of varying sizes.
+The computed hash is returned as a hexadecimal string.

+2. **Saving the Hash**: The `save_hash` function appends the file path and its corresponding hash value to a text file named `file_hashes.txt`.
+Each entry is formatted as `file_path:hash_value`, allowing for easy retrieval and comparison later.
+This simple text-based storage method avoids the complexity of structured data formats like JSON, making it straightforward to implement and understand.

+3. **Loading the Hash**: The `load_hash` function reads the `file_hashes.txt` file to retrieve the stored hash for a given file path.
+It checks if the file exists and iterates through each line, splitting the stored data to find the hash corresponding to the specified file.
+If the file is not found or no hash exists, it returns `None`.

+4. **Monitoring the File**: The `monitor_file` function is the heart of the script.
+It first checks for an existing hash of the specified file.
+If no previous hash is found, it calculates the current hash and saves it.
+If a hash is found, it compares the current hash with the stored hash.
+If they differ, it indicates that the file has changed, and the new hash is saved.
+The function then enters a loop, continuously checking the file at specified intervals (defaulting to 10 seconds) for any changes.

-  #  User Interaction:
+### User Interaction

 The script is designed to be user-friendly.
-It prints informative messages to the console, guiding the user through the monitoring process.
-This feedback is crucial for users who may not be familiar with the underlying mechanics of file integrity monitoring.

-Practical Applications

-The practical applications of this script are numerous.
-Organizations can use it to monitor critical configuration files, sensitive documents, or any files that, if altered, could lead to security vulnerabilities or operational disruptions.
-For instance, system administrators can monitor system files to detect unauthorized changes that may indicate a security breach.
-Similarly, businesses can track changes to financial records or customer data to ensure compliance with regulations such as GDPR or HIPAA.
+When executed, it prompts the user to enter the path of the file they wish to monitor.
+It checks if the specified file exists and begins the monitoring process.
+The user receives real-time feedback on whether the file has changed, along with the previous and current hash values.